szabgab/slides/python-programming/advanced-oop.md

 * Add a class-method, that can tell us how many SNMP numbers have been created.
 * Write a separate file to add unit-tests

-## Exercise: Implement a Gene inheritance model
+## Exercise: Implement a Gene inheritance model combining DNA
 {id: exercise-implement-a-gene-inheritance-model}

 * A class representing a person.
 It has an attribute called "genes" which is string of letters.
 Each character is a gene.